Capital Karts: Tracks

+In May 2024, K1 Speed Inc.—a well-known US-based indoor electric go-karting operator—acquired Capital Karts.
+This marked K1 Speed’s entry into the UK market, The Canary Wharf location remains active and has been rebranded as K1 Speed Canary Wharf, That means: although the name Capital Karts may no longer be front-and-centre, the venue continues to operate—now under the K1 Speed brand, offering indoor electric go-karting in Canary Wharf.

+Karting Challenge

 The Johnny Herbert Karting Challenge has been held at the Capital Karts track since 2013.
 More than 100 drivers compete in a 3-hour endurance race with charitable donations being raised by teams, and additional donations raised during the trackside sale of racing memorabilia.
 The event raised more than £10,000 in its first year.
 In April 2014, bookmakers Ladbrokes filmed their betting advert at the Capital Karts track.